There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Domain Authority (DA) measures the strength of your website and is determined by factors such as age, popularity, and size.

-It is important because it’s a good indication of how well your website will perform in search engines.
+This is a rough indication of how well your website is doing in search engines.

 You can check the DA of your domain via the Moz tool, for free: